Search

 Recent warnings from cybersecurity agencies highlight the activities of Chinese state-sponsored hackers targeting critical infrastructure in the United States.
 Groups like Volt Typhoon, also known as Vanguard Panda and BRONZE SILHOUETTE, have breached IT environments in sectors such as communications, energy, transportation systems, and water and wastewater systems.

-Politically motivated cyber attacks are also prevalent, with various countries being identified as sources of such attacks.
-China, Russia, Iran, and North Korea are among the countries associated with politically motivated cyber incidents in the world currently.
+Politically motivated cyber attacks are also prevalent, and various countries have been identified as sources of such attacks.
+China, Russia, Iran, and North Korea are among the countries currently associated with politically motivated cyber incidents.

 What do Cyberattacks Target?